elclanrs/jq-idealforms-old/README.md

 ```

 ### ajax
 Validate a response from the server.
 This method is a light wrapper around `$.ajax`, so any parameter valid in jQuery's `$.ajax` is also valid in Ideal Forms' `ajax` except `beforeSend` and `success` because they're set up automatically.
 Passing the `url` should be enough in most scenarios.
 The server will receive the value of the input in `$_POST[inputname]`.
+The default `dataType` is `json`.
 The `ajax` filter must be added at last after all other filters.
 Here's an example in PHP:

 **validate.php**
 ```php